This is part of GoingVC’s Research Series on Venture Capital Due Diligence

 Venture Capitalists (“VCs”) are financial intermediaries who raise money from investors, known as limited partners (“LPs”), and give private companies that money in exchange for equity (usually this means shares of stock in the company).

-In addition to investment capital, VCs also invest their time and other resources to help the management team and company grow and become successful — with the ultimate goal of an exit event such as a public offering (IPO) or acquisition.
-These proceeds are shared with the investors in, and managers of, the venture capital fund, and can be reinvested into new opportunities.
+In addition to investing capital, VCs also spend their time and resources helping the management team grow the company and become successful .
+Their ultimate goal is to achieve an “exit event” such as a public offering (IPO) or acquisition by another, larger company.
+These earnings are shared with the investors and managers of the venture capital fund and can be reinvested into new opportunities.
 This cycle represents the flow of funds in venture capital.

-What VCs Do
+What Venture Capitalists Do

-As you can see in the above graphic, not only is it challenging to build a successful company, but it is nearly as hard to raise money from venture capitalists.
-This is partially due to the asymmetry between the two: entrepreneurs have only so many opportunities to build a scale a successful company while VCs, on the other hand, have the advantage of being able to decide among potentially thousands of opportunities.
+As you can see in the above graphic, not only can it prove challenging to build a successful company, but it is just as hard to raise money from venture capitalists.
+This is partially due to the asymmetry between the two.
+Entrepreneurs have only so many opportunities to build and scale a successful company, while VCs on the other hand, have the advantage of being able to decide among potentially thousands of opportunities.

 The phrase due diligence is one commonly known to analysts and investors in publicly traded securities, who benefit from publicly available documents, professional analyst opinions, and endless streams of relevant data.
 On the other private side of the investing world, especially at early stages, due diligence for VCs can take on a different meaning.

 VCs can set themselves apart by developing consistent and methodological approaches to due diligence that create better means of sourcing and evaluating investment opportunities.
-Good VCs do much more than write checks, they work with the portfolio companies to carve our marketing channels, identify and hire top talent, bring products to existing networks — actively increasing the probability of success with support.
+Good VCs do much more than write checks.
+They work with the portfolio companies to carve our marketing channels, identify and hire top talent, bring products to existing networks — actively increasing the probability of success with support.